ENTPs

 Introverted Thinking

-The second-most preferred mental process of the ENTP is called Introverted Thinking, or “Ti” for short.
-Introverted thinking is the process that ENTPs use when they make decisions.
+Let’s look at the second in command when it comes to the ENTP’s mind: Introverted Thinking, or “Ti” for short.
+This is the process that ENTPs use when they make decisions.
 It looks at the subjective, internal world of underlying truths and principles to create original systems and categories.
-What many people fail to realize about ENTPs is that, though their exterior may seem impulsive or disorganized, internally they are very organized and want every bit of data to have an appropriate framework.
+Lots of people think that ENTPs are impulsive and disorganized, but in their minds they have a pristine framework of categories and sub-categories for information.
 They logically analyze everything they hear, see, and experience to try to figure out where it fits in the framework they’ve developed in their mind.

 What does introverted thinking look like in real life?
 Here’s an example: